clixclix2/swipebox/README.md

 ## Features

-- Swipe gestures for mobile
+- Swipe and pinch-zoom gestures for mobile
 - Keyboard Navigation for desktop
 - CSS transitions with jQuery fallback
 - Retina support for UI icons